tumult/hype-wordpress-plugin/readme.txt

 == Description ==

 Tumult Hype Animations plugin allows you to embed animations created with Tumult Hype into your WordPress site.
-With version 2.0, the plugin introduces full Gutenberg block support, making it easier than ever to add animations with advanced features like responsive scaling, auto height, and block patterns.
+Version 2.0 introduces full Gutenberg block support, making it easier than ever to add animations to your posts and pages.

 **Features:**

 * Embed animations using a shortcode or Gutenberg block.
-* Responsive scaling to fit container dimensions.
-* Auto height feature to maintain aspect ratio dynamically.
 * Animation selector with thumbnails for better usability.
 * Block patterns for common layouts.
 * Transform support for converting shortcodes into blocks.